Grayson Hall

-Grayson Hall (born Shirley Grossman; September 18, 1922 - August 7, 1985) was an American television, film and stage actress.
-She was widely regarded for her avant-garde theatrical performances from the 1960s to the 1980s.
-Hall was nominated for an Academy Award for Best Supporting Actress at the 37th Academy Awards and a Golden Globe Award for Best Supporting Actress at the 22nd Golden Globe Awards for the John Huston film The Night of the Iguana (1964).
+Grayson Hall (born Shirley Grossman; September 18, 1922 - August 7, 1985) was an American actress.
+She was widely regarded for her avant-garde theatrical performances from the 1960s to the 1980s, and was known to television audiences for playing multiple prominent roles on the gothic soap opera Dark Shadows (1966–71).
+She was nominated for an Academy Award for Best Supporting Actress and a Golden Globe in the same category for her performance in the John Huston film The Night of the Iguana (1964).

-Hall played multiple prominent roles on the gothic soap opera Dark Shadows (1966–71) and appeared on One Life to Live (1982–83).
-In 2006, a biography titled Grayson Hall: A Hard Act to Follow was released.

 Early life

 Grayson Hall was born Shirley Grossman in Philadelphia in 1922, the only child of Eleanor and Joseph Grossman.
 Her father was from Latvia and her mother, who had acted in the Yiddish theatre, was from South Africa.
 Both were from Jewish immigrant families.

 When Hall was eight, her parents separated, but they never divorced.
 Hall became interested in acting as an escape from a painful childhood, and auditioned for plays in New York City while still attending Simon Gratz High School in North Philadelphia.
 She enrolled at Temple University but did not matriculate.
 She landed her first professional job with a summer stock company on Long Island in 1942.